-The DOE NNSA SSGF is open to any U.S. citizen or permanent resident alien planning full-time, uninterrupted study toward a doctoral degree at an accredited U.S. university.
-Those eligible to apply for the program include senior undergraduate students and first and second year graduate students focusing their studies on high energy density physics, nuclear science, or properties of materials under extreme conditions and hydrodynamics.
+The DOE NNSA SSGF is open to U.S. citizens planning full-time, uninterrupted study toward a doctoral degree at an accredited U.S. university.
+Those eligible to apply include senior undergraduate students and first- and second-year doctoral students focusing their studies on high energy density physics, nuclear science, or materials under extreme conditions.

-Fellows in the DOE NNSA SSGF program are required to be enrolled as full-time graduate students at an accredited U.S. college or university and to conduct study and research within the goals of the fellowship program.
-The summer should be spent conducting full-time research related to the completion of one's degree, enrolled in classes or on a practicum assignment at one of the DOE NNSA laboratories.
-Fellowship support is limited to four years and must be renewed each year.
+DOE NNSA SSGF recipients must be enrolled as full-time graduate students at an accredited U.S. college or university and must study and research within the fellowship's goals.
+During the summer, fellows should conduct full-time research related to completing their degree, enroll in classes or take a practicum assignment at one of the DOE NNSA laboratories.

-This equal opportunity program is open to all qualified persons without regard to race, gender, religion, age, physical disability or national origin.
+This equal opportunity program is open to all qualified persons without regard to race, color, national origin, sex, disability, or any other characteristics protected by law.

 Freedom to Focus on Research

 The DOE NNSA SSGF program's support allows students to focus on their academics and research without excessive teaching or other departmental support activities.
 Each fellow's department must waive any teaching requirements beyond one term.

 Read more about this policy.
 [PDF - updated 2017].

 The fellowship must be renewed for each of up to four years.
 Online renewal applications must demonstrate acceptable academic performance, progress toward completing the department-approved program of study, completion of a practicum and research consistent with national goals in stewardship science.
 Renewal is contingent on the availability of funds to meet the program's costs.